-Even if we are able to increase sales of gammaCore, increase adoption of gammaCore therapy among physicians and payers and achieve desired payer coverage levels, we may not achieve profitability and even if we do, we may not be able to sustain or increase profitability in subsequent periods.
+Even if we are able to increase sales of gammaCore, increase adoption of gammaCore therapy among physicians, payers, and patients and achieve desired payer coverage levels, we may not achieve profitability and even if we do, we may not be able to sustain or increase profitability in subsequent periods.
 If we fail to become profitable or are unable to sustain profitability, then we may be unable to continue our operations at planned levels and be forced to further reduce or terminate our operations.
-As of March 31, 2020, we had cash and cash equivalents of \$15.6 million.
-Based on our available cash resources and current cash flow projections, we may need to reduce our activities significantly more than our current operating plan and cash flow projections assume in order to fund operations into early 2021.
+As of June 30, 2020, we had cash and cash equivalents of \$18.9 million.
+Based on our available cash resources and current cash flow projections, we may need to reduce our activities significantly more than our current operating plan and cash flow projections assume in order to fund operations for at least the next 12 months.
 There can be no assurance that we will have sufficient cash flow and liquidity to fund our planned activities, which could force us to significantly reduce or curtail our activities and, ultimately, potentially cease operations.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.
 A decline in the value of our company also could cause you to lose all or part of your investment.

-We will be required to obtain additional funds in the future, and these funds may not be available on acceptable terms or at all, which could impair our ability to continue as a going concern.
+We will be required to obtain additional funds in the future, and these funds may not be available on acceptable terms or at all, which could impair our ability to continue as a going concern. \

-Our operations have consumed substantial amounts of cash since inception, and we anticipate this continuing into at least 2021 as we continue seeking to grow our business.
+Our operations have consumed substantial amounts of cash since inception, and we anticipate this continuing for at least the next 12 months as we continue seeking to grow our business.
 We believe that our growth will depend, in part, on our ability to fund our commercial efforts for our gammaCore therapy, and to opportunistically pursue research and development activities for additional indications for our gammaCore therapy.
 Our existing resources are unlikely to allow us to conduct all of the activities that we believe could be beneficial for our future growth.
 As a result, we may need to seek additional funds in the future or curtail or forgo some or all of such activities.
 If we seek to and are unable to raise funds on favorable terms, or at all, we may not be able to support our commercialization efforts or increase our research and development activities and the growth of our business may be negatively impacted.
 As a result, we may be unable to compete effectively.
-Although we expect that our existing capital resources, will enable us to fund our operating expenses and capital expenditure requirements into the beginning of 2021, this estimate is based on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
-Changes, including those relating to the payer and competitive landscape, our development activities and regulatory matters, may occur beyond our control that would cause us to consume our available capital more quickly.
-Our future capital requirements will depend on many factors, including:
+Although we expect that our existing capital resources, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months, this estimate is based on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
+Changes, including those relating to the payer and competitive landscape, our commercialization strategy, our development activities and regulatory matters, may occur beyond our control that would cause us to consume our available capital requirements will depend on many factors, including: